Skip to main content

 Language Services

-The Illinois Department of Revenue (IDOR) provides free language services to individuals with limited English proficiency (LEP).
-IDOR also provides free aids and services to people with disabilities to communicate effectively with the department, such as qualified sign language interpreters.
+The Illinois Department of Revenue (IDOR) provides free language services to individuals with limited English proficiency (LEP), and provides free aids and services, such as qualified sign language interpreters, to people with disabilities, who need to communicate effectively with the Department.
+IDOR maintains in-house spoken language interpreters in five public-facing program areas of Account Processing (business and individual processing), Audit, Board of Appeals, Collections, and Taxpayer Services.

-IDOR staff can assist LEP individuals with the help of an in-house interpreter or professional interpreter service when calling IDOR.
-When using a professional interpreter service, IDOR staff will coordinate three-way calls with IDOR staff, the taxpayer, and an interpreter.
+When taxpayers contact IDOR via phone, staff can assist LEP individuals with the help of an in-house interpreter or through the professional interpreter service, Propio.
+When using Propio, IDOR staff will coordinate three-way calls between agency staff, the taxpayer, and an interpreter.

-Taxpayers are permitted to use their own interpreter.
-In this instance, IDOR staff may use an in-house interpreter or professional interpreter service to ensure information is being conveyed clearly and accurately.
+Whether contacting IDOR in-person or via phone, taxpayers are permitted to use their own interpreter.
+In these instances, IDOR staff may contact an in-house or professional interpreter to ensure information is being clearly and accurately conveyed to the taxpayer and/or their representative.

 Written Translation